-Funding for our advocacy services is essential and this is provided largely by amalgamated budgets from Health & Social Services in local authorities who have selected us.
-We also raise funding through grants, trusts and donorships wherever possible, this enhances our ability to serve a wider population.
+Funding for our advocacy services is essential and this is provided largely by amalgamated budgets from Health & Social Services departments in local authorities who have selected us.
+We also raise funding through grants, trusts and donorships wherever possible.
+This enhances our ability to serve a wider population and be innovative with that provision.

 The Circles Advocacy Approach